georlia/georlia/README.md

 # Hi i'm Georlia 😊
-I am an IT student that want to be a Data Analyst.
+I am an IT student that wants to be a Data Analyst.
 I focus on building end-to-end solutions that drive decision-making.
 I specialize in extracting insights from complex datasets and visualizing them through high-impact Power BI dashboards.